robin-rpr/calos/README.rst

 License and intellectual property
 ---------------------------------

-Charliecloud is open source software; you can redistribute it and/or modify it under the terms of the Apache License, Version 2.0.
+Clearstack is open source software; you can redistribute it and/or modify it under the terms of the Apache License, Version 2.0.
 A copy is included in file LICENSE.
 You may not use this software except in compliance with the license.

 Copyrights and patents are retained by contributors.
-No copyright assignment is required to contribute to Charliecloud.
+No copyright assignment is required to contribute to Clearstack.

 ..
 LocalWords:  USENIX's CNA Meisam figshare